Innovators Global Challenge FAQs

 Where can I find material to research and reference my project?

 A number of academic platforms exist in which thorough research can be conducted and correctly referenced.
 We suggest ResearchGate, Google Scholar or Microsoft Academic.
 Your education provider or local library may also be able to offer you free access to additional academic journal databases.
-It is important to correctly reference your work, details of how to do this can be found here
+It is important to correctly reference your work.

 Do I need to create a timeline for my proposed project?

 We advise a timeline is included within your submission.
-This can include details of how you expect your technology to develop and is not included in the word count.
+This can include details of how you expect your idea to develop and is not included in the word count.

 Does my project have to be focused on the commercial aviation sector?